 Threats To This River

 The Chuitna River is threatened by PacRim Coal’s proposed Chuitna Mine.
 If approved, the project would carve a 300-foot deep pit through 13.7 miles of the Chuitna’s headwater streams.
 It would be one of our nation’s largest open-pit coal mines and would destroy 30 square miles of irreplaceable wild river habitat.
 The project would be the first in Alaska to mine directly through a wild salmon stream, setting a dangerous precedent that could endanger hundreds of other wild Alaskan rivers.
-Additionally, the project would irrevocably harm thousands of acres of wetlands, forests, and bogs that play an important role in maintaining the Chuitna River’s water quality and serve as important habitat for bear, moose, upland birds, and waterfowl.
+Additionally, the project would irrevocably harm thousands of acres of wetlands, forests, and bogs that play an important role in maintaining the Chuitna River’s water quality and serve as important habitat for bears, moose, upland birds, and waterfowl.

 Adjacent areas not directly strip mined by PacRim would be inundated with 7 million gallons of mine waste every day.
-This waste would flow into the Chuitna River and subsequently the Cook Inlet, creating a toxic trail that would harm a wide-array of fish and other wildlife, including the endangered Beluga whale.
+This waste would flow into the Chuitna River and subsequently the Cook Inlet, creating a toxic trail that would harm a wide array of fish and other wildlife, including the endangered Beluga whale.

 Making matters worse is PacRim’s plan to construct a large export facility that would ship the Chuitna’s low-grade coal exclusively to Asian markets.
-This infrastructure would include a two-mile long trestle into Cook Inlet, cutting off the natural migration patterns of salmon and Beluga whales.
+This infrastructure would include a two-mile-long trestle into Cook Inlet, cutting off the natural migration patterns of salmon and Beluga whales.

-Of even greater concern, this infrastructure would enable PacRim and other companies to act on existing coal leases that are currently uneconomical due to shipping limitations, potentially opening up the entire 33 billion ton Susitna-Beluga coal field and decimating some of Alaska’s most wild and pristine rivers.
+Of even greater concern, this infrastructure would enable PacRim and other companies to act on existing coal leases that are currently uneconomical due to shipping limitations, potentially opening up the entire 33 billion-ton Susitna-Beluga coal field and decimating some of Alaska’s most wild and pristine rivers.